 The proliferation of local authorities was due to two main factors – strongly localised interests and a short-sighted central government funding policy that encouraged large authorities to subdivide in order to receive more loans, grants and subsidies.
 From the 1890s central government made intermittent attempts to reform the local-government system, but could not gain enough political support to succeed.
 For example, the Local Government Bill 1912 aimed to do away with the roads boards and limit the number of towns, cities and counties.
 Local-body politicians feared that it would erode their power and centralise representation in Wellington, and the bill was not passed – but in practice the number of road boards did fall.

 By the early 20th century councils in New Zealand’s main cities provided electricity and gas line networks, a piped water supply, tramways, domains and public gardens, libraries and swimming pools.
-Some added a much wider range of civic facilities including housing, sports fields, museums and zoos.
-The larger city councils also owned and ran a surprising variety of business enterprises.
-Auckland City operated a fish market and fishing fleet, and Dunedin built a hydroelectric dam to generate power for local consumers.
+Some added a wider range of civic facilities, including housing, sports fields, museums and zoos.
+The larger city councils also owned and ran a variety of business enterprises.
+Auckland City operated a fish market and fishing fleet, while Dunedin built a dam to generate hydroelectric power for local consumers.

-For county councils, the main concerns remained roading, wharves and river control.
+For county councils, the main concerns remained roading, river control, and (for some) wharves.
 These facilities were funded by charging rates on property and by government subsidies and loans for specific purposes such as roads and sewerage schemes.
 In 1926 the Local Authorities Loans Board was formed to more closely monitor such borrowing.

-John Fow was first elected to Hamilton Borough Council in 1907 and served there, including two terms as mayor, until his death in 1943.
+First elected to Hamilton Borough Council in 1907, John Fow served on it, including two terms as mayor, until his death in 1943.
 A staunch Methodist, he disliked alcoholic drink, dancing, and men and women bathing together at the municipal swimming pool.
 There was much affection for Fow, and his funeral was the largest Hamilton had ever seen.

 The town hall, council chamber or other premises used by the local government was one of the earliest important buildings in many New Zealand towns.
 The New Plymouth borough council, set up in 1876, described its first premises as ‘our Parliament, court, town board, meeting room, library, reading room, cardroom and resident’s magistrate’s office.’1